Dental Implants Morgan Hill

 Illustration of a dental implant with a crown being placed into the lower jawbone

-• Initial Dental Implant Consultation – The first step of the dental implant process involves coming in for a consultation.
+The first step of the dental implant process involves coming in for a consultation.
 Patients need to be in good oral health and have sufficient jawbone density to receive dental implants, and we can quickly determine if you’re a good candidate.
-Some patients may need periodontal treatment, a bone graft, or another type of preliminary procedure before they can receive their implants.
+Some patients may need gum disease treatment, a bone graft, or another type of preliminary procedure before they can receive their implants.
+Once the gums and jaw are in good condition, we can move onto planning the rest of your treatment.

-• Dental Implant Osseointegration/Abutment – Once they’ve been placed, the implants will begin fusing with your jawbone over the next several months.
+Once they’ve been placed, the implants will begin fusing with your jawbone over the next several months.
 This part of the process, known as osseointegration, must occur in order for the implants to remain stable.
 Once this has happened, we can call you back to attach your abutments, which eventually secure your replacement teeth.
+Impressions are taken so your replacement teeth can be customized at the dental laboratory.

-• Delivery of Dental Implant Restoration(s) – Dental implants can be used to support virtually any type of dental restoration, no matter how many teeth are missing.
-Based on your needs, we’ll provide you with a functional, beautiful restoration that looks and feels just like your original teeth!
+Dental implants can be used to support virtually any type of dental restoration, no matter how many teeth are missing.
+Based on your needs, we’ll provide you with a functional, beautiful restoration that looks and feels just like your original teeth.
+If everything looks and feels great, you will be free to show off your new and complete smile to the world!

 Benefits of Dental Implants